gbass2/ComputerArchitecture/doc/NOTES.md

 - Cpu triggers the pipeline on an odd clock cycle and on an event.
 - And on an even cycle the release event is called and passes the data to the next stage.
 - Rising edge is odd cycle and even is falling edge.
 Implement this for all events.
-- If execute is still processing reshcedule release event for a future data and process stall.
+- If execute is still processing reschedule release event for a future data and process stall.
 - Dynamic cast will allow an event to be casted back to its original class from a base event.
 Example: Event back to Fetch.
 - Hi  referes to the top 20 bits of memory address.
 - Low referes to the bottom 12 bits of memory address.
 - Don’t have to convert the asm to binary in the code but can do it by hand and insert into memory locations.
 - Adding pthread should allow us to multithread some operations.
 Not sure if we are allowed to use this since it taps into the cpus threads.
+- NOPs may be required while waiting for data to load from RAM, stalls may be required while waiting for data to store in RAM) [15]

 # Example:
 Ticks: